AbdullahManzoor-code/Law-Android-APP-main/README.md

 GitHub: Abdullahmanzoor-code

 Acknowledgements
-Thank you to everyone who contributed to this project.
 If you encounter any issues or have suggestions, please open an issue on GitHub.

-You said:
-write all above in sheet